CarlieHamilton/bibliofile-api/routes/routes.md

 # Routes

-The following routes are defined for this api:
+The following routes are defined for this api.

+All see sample API calls in the [restTest folder](../restTest)

 ## 📖 Books